-5-Hydroxytryptophan is a popular and effective supplement for many people to address a variety of different conditions, like depression, anxiety, fibromyalgia, chronic fatigue, OCD and many more.
+5-hydroxytryptophan is a popular and effective supplement for many people to address a variety of different conditions, like depression, anxiety, fibromyalgia, chronic fatigue, OCD and many more.
 However, that is not always the case for everyone, as sometimes 5-HTP side effects do occur.

-Before I share my experience, I first want to clarify that in no way am I saying that I am against 5 HTP therapy, amino acid therapies or other natural remedies.
+Before I share my experience, I first want to clarify that in no way am I saying that I am against 5-HTP therapy, amino acid therapies, or other natural remedies.
 I am in total support of these kind of therapies.
 However, the point I want to make is that “natural” does not always means free of side effects or complications and not all therapies work the same for everyone, even in the natural health field.

 I had a neurotransmitter test by Neuroscience that indicated I was deficient in serotonin and GABA and my norepinephrine levels were elevated.
-So I was taking a supplement the lab recommended called, Travacor, that included 5-HTP, taurine, and l-theanine, as well as folic acid, b12, b6, zinc, vitamin c and magnesium.
+So I was taking a supplement the lab recommended called, Travacor, that included 5-HTP, taurine, and l-theanine, as well as folic acid, b12, b6, zinc, vitamin c, and magnesium.

 When I first started taking it, I felt a moderate boost in mood, but this passed after a couple weeks and then I didn’t feel much of anything.
 After a month or so I felt less desire to eat carbohydrates and perhaps a little more patient.
-I didn’t notice any improvement in chronic fatigue, fibromyalgia, adrenal fatigue or migraines.
+I didn’t notice any improvement in adrenal fatigue or migraines.
 However, I decided to give it another month.

 During the next month I developed severe biochemical depression, feelings of overwhelming dread, dreariness, doom and gloom, high levels of fear and even some paranoia.
 I’d like to remind you, I was not experiencing any of these feelings prior to taking this supplement.
 However, I am quite familiar with what biochemical depression feels like because I had lived with it for a decade in my teens and twenties.
-When I was 28 I stopped eating sugar, caffeine, wheat and garbage food, cleaned up environmental toxins out of my life, ate organic and only whole foods and my depression went away.
-I haven’t had biochemical depression, or what is also called clinical or major depression, in more than 20 years.
+When I was 28, I stopped eating sugar, caffeine, wheat, and garbage food, cleaned up environmental toxins out of my life, ate organic and only whole foods and my depression went away.
+I hadn’t had biochemical depression, or what is also called clinical or major depression, in more than 20 years.
 So when I began to experience these feelings, I recognized them quite well and was very concerned to see their return.

-Additionally, during the last month I was taking 5 HTP, I also developed severe hot flashes, a complete intolerance to heat and before it was all done and over with I had a complete crash in my adrenal glands with a complete inability to handle any stress and weakness so severe I could hardly stand up.
+Additionally, during the last month I was taking 5-HTP, I also developed severe hot flashes, a complete intolerance to heat and before it was all done and over with I had a complete crash in my adrenal glands with a complete inability to handle any stress and weakness so severe I could hardly stand up.
 I ended up in bed for two weeks and felt like I was going to die.
-Also during this month I had two of the worse migraines I’ve ever experienced.
+Also during this month, I had two of the worse migraines I’ve ever experienced.
 Again, I was not having any of these symptoms prior to taking this supplement.

-Having a negative reaction to natural remedies is not uncommon for me, it has happened numerous times, so I always know to be on the look out anytime I start a new therapy.
+Having a negative reaction to natural remedies is not uncommon for me, it has happened numerous times, so I always know to be on the lookout anytime I start a new therapy.
 However, because I had been on this supplement for a few months before these feelings came on, I didn’t immediately make the connection that it was 5-HTP side effects causing this situation.
 As I tried to determine what brought this on, I analyzed all the changes in my life that could possibly result in this kind of impact.

 I hadn’t made any changes in my diet or lifestyle over the last few months so it couldn’t be that.
 I hadn’t added any other supplements to my regimen or had a major pesticide exposure, so that couldn’t be the culprit.
-Then suddenly I remembered that a little over a year ago I took a different amino acid formula to stimulate neurotransmitters and it had gave me severe hot flashes so I had to discontinue its use.
-It took a couple months for that to occur as well.
+Then suddenly I remembered that a little over a year ago I took a different amino acid formula to stimulate neurotransmitters and it had given me severe hot flashes so I had to discontinue its use.
+It took a couple of months for that to occur as well.
 I also remembered that I had taken another supplement with 5 HTP in it only for a week and had to discontinue it because it gave me a migraine every day.
 So I thought it must be the 5-HTP formula that caused this depression and health crash and I immediately discontinued its use.

 Again, I want to note that I don’t share this experience with you to discourage the usage of 5-Hydroxytryptophan or other amino acid therapies.
 Just because I had a bad experience does not mean that you will.
 Many people use these therapies and experience positive results.
 Probably most people will not have the side effects of 5-HTP that I did, but a small pool of people might.